Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `false`
 ### [adapters.myAdapterSet.metadataProvider.proxyMetadataAdapter.firstConnectionTimeoutMillis](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L4396)

 Optional, but effective only if `enableRobustAdapter` is set to `true`.
 The timeout for the first connection attempt.
-Upon the Proxy Adapter initialization at Lightstreamer Server startup, if a remote server connection is not available, Lightstreamer Server startup can be delayed until this timeout expires.
+Upon the Proxy Adapter initialization at the Lightstreamer Broker startup,  if a remote server connection is not available, the Lightstreamer  Broker startup can be delayed until this timeout expires.
 A negative value stands for an unlimited timeout.
-Note that, when Lightstreamer Server startup completes, as long as a connection to a remote server is still missing, all client requests will be refused.
+Note that, when the Lightstreamer Broker startup completes, as long as  a connection to a remote server is still missing, all client requests will be refused.

 **Default:** `-1`
 ### [adapters.myAdapterSet.metadataProvider.proxyMetadataAdapter.keepaliveHintMillis](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L4600)